Fragments, Food & Slowing Down

 Summer moves at a slower rhythm, so will apt49c…

-As we take time to reassess programming for the year ahead, we’re dreaming up new ways to share space, stories, and art.
-We’d love to collaborate more—with artists, curators, and spaces who share our values.
+As we take time to reassess and reimagine our programming, we’re dreaming up new ways to share space, stories, and art.
+We’d love to collaborate more with artists, curators, and spaces who share our values.
 If you’re interested in hosting a show, co-organising a workshop, or building something together, we’d love to hear from you.

 We’re loosely dreaming of a show in Hong Kong, Bangkok, or anywhere the wind takes us…